 All of the Company's Customer-Entities consist of corporate and governmental entities.
+A Customer-Entity is defined as each entity that is the ultimate parent of a party contracting with the Company.
 A limited number of Customer-Entities have accounted for a large part of the Company's revenue and accounts receivable to date.
 For the purpose of determining customer concentration and accounts receivable, unbilled receivables have been excluded from accounts receivable balance.
-One Customer-Entity accounted for 32% of revenue for the three months ended October 31, 2022.
-Two separate Customer-Entities accounted for 28% and 11%, respectively, of revenue for the three months ended October 31, 2021.
-One Customer-Entity accounted for 29% of revenue for the six months ended October 31, 2022.
-Two separate Customer-Entities accounted for 25% and 12%, respectively, of revenue for the six months ended October 31, 2021.
-Two separate Customer-Entities accounted for 26% and 11%, respectively, of accounts receivable at October 31, 2022.
-Three separate Customer-Entities accounted for 32%, 13% and 12%, respectively, of accounts receivable at April 30, 2022.
-A Customer-Entity is defined as each entity that is the ultimate parent of a party contracting with the Company.
+One Customer-Entity accounted for 32% of revenue for the three months ended July 31, 2023.
+Two separate Customer-Entities accounted for 25% and 14%, respectively, of revenue for the three months ended July 31, 2022.
+Three separate Customer-Entities accounted for 15%, 13% and 12%, respectively, of accounts receivable at July 31, 2023.
+Two separate Customer-Entities accounted for 20% and 18% respectively, of accounts receivable at April 30, 2023.

 Accounts receivable includes billed and unbilled receivables, net of allowance of doubtful accounts.
 Trade accounts receivable are recorded at invoiced amounts and do not bear interest.
+The allowance for credit losses is based on the Company's assessment of the collectibility of accounts receivable by considering various factors, including the age of each outstanding invoice, customer type, the collection history of each customer, historical write-off experience, current and near-term macroeconomic conditions and uncertainties.
 The expectation of collectability is based on a review of credit profiles of customers, contractual terms and conditions, current economic trends, and historical payment experience.
-The Company regularly reviews the adequacy of the allowance for doubtful accounts by considering the age of each outstanding invoice and the collection history of each customer to determine the appropriate amount of allowance for doubtful accounts.
-Accounts receivable included unbilled receivables as of October 31, 2022 and April 30, 2022 of \$65.1 million and \$19.9 million, respectively.
+Accounts receivable included unbilled receivables as of July 31, 2023 and April 30, 2023 of \$84.5 million and \$77.6 million, respectively.